 We are starting in South Africa because that is where we are from.
 But the infrastructure we are building is designed to scale across every country on the continent with a tertiary education system and a mobile internet network — which is most of them.

 Eleven integrated systems.
 One platform.
-Built for South African students — mobile-first, offline AI-capable, and powered by an adaptive engine that routes every query to the right intelligence automatically.
+Built for South African students and powered by an adaptive AI engine that turns curiosity, practice, planning, and academic support into one coherent learning environment.

 Most ed-tech products are single-function tools — a flashcard app, a tutoring chatbot, a habit tracker.
 Braintiq is different.
 It is a fully integrated academic ecosystem where eight systems work together to understand how a student learns, adapt to their weaknesses, and build the habits and knowledge structures that lead to consistent academic performance over time.

-Built specifically for the South African student: mobile-first, data-light, offline-capable, with full mathematical notation support for the engineering, science, and commerce students that every other platform ignores.
+Built specifically for the South African student: AI-literate, mobile-friendly, curriculum-aware, with full mathematical notation support for the engineering, science, and commerce students that every other platform ignores.

 That is not an accident — it is the result of building from within the context, rather than adapting for it.